Pradeep-Vanapalli/Text-SQL_with_GAP/README.md

 # GAP-text2SQL: Learning Contextual Representations for Semantic Parsing with Generation-Augmented Pre-Training

-Code and model from our [AAAI 2021 paper](https://arxiv.org/abs/2012.10309)

 ## Updates

-[2020/02/05] Support to run the model on own databases and queries.
+Support to run the model on own databases and queries.
 Check out the [notebook](rat-sql-gap/notebook.ipynb).

 ## Abstract